hmsuchier/cozy-konnector-garmin/README.md

 ### Maintainer

-The lead maintainers for this konnector is <YOUR NAME>
+The lead maintainers for this konnector is [hms](https://github.com/hmsuchier)

 ### Get in touch